EuroPython/website/data/terms.md

 For in-person events, the tickets can be picked up as badges at the conference registration desk on the first day of the Event.
 The badge permits access to the conference venue during the Event Days, subject to the ticket category.

-For an Online Event, the confirmation email represents the ticket.
+For an online event, the confirmation email represents the ticket.
 It is also listed in the Participant’s account on the Event Website.
 The Participant will be granted access to the online media used during the online event either directly by logging in to the Event Website on the Event Days or indirectly via URLs sent to the registered email address, subject to the ticket category.

 ## 2. Payments